Using Pronouns in Academic Writing | Debates and Guidelines

 Here it is unclear whether it refers to the interview, the test, or both.

 Personal pronouns that refer to the author or authors – I, we, my, etc. – are a topic of debate in academic writing.
-Particularly in scientific disciplines, the first person has traditionally been avoided to maintain an objective, impersonal tone and keep the focus on the material rather than the author.
+In some scientific disciplines, the first person has traditionally been avoided to maintain an objective, impersonal tone and keep the focus on the material rather than the author.

-If you do have to avoid first-person pronouns, there are three main approaches you can take.
+If you have been told not to use first-person pronouns, there are three approaches you can take.

 |First-person sentence||Revision||Revised sentence|